Skip to content

 Functional API

-Zlient v2 introduces a purely functional way to define endpoints.
+Zlient provides a purely functional way to define endpoints.
 This removes the boilerplate of class inheritance and strict class hierarchies.

 1. The createEndpoint Method